edgedb/rfcs/text/1015-full-text-search.rst

   the fox`` is a much better match (more matched terms), which should be reflected in the rankings.
-- The search string ``"quick brown" fox jumps`` indicates that the document must contain the phrase "quick brown" and at least one of the words "fox" and "jump" (or their variants).
+- The search string ``"quick brown" fox jumps`` indicates that the document must contain the phrase "quick brown" and possibly some of the words "fox" and "jump" (or their variants).
 So ``the quick brown dog jumps over the fox`` is a valid match, but not ``the fox is quick and brown`` (phrase not matched).
-- The search string ``quick AND brown fox jumps`` indicates that the document must contain the words "quick" and "brown" and at least one of "fox" or "jump".
+- The search string ``quick AND brown fox jumps`` indicates that the document must contain the words "quick" and "brown" and and possibly some of the words "fox" and "jump".
 Thus ``the fox is quick and brown`` is a valid match and so is ``jump to the quick recipe for brown sugar``.

 To map this kind of search query to Postgres backend ``websearch_to_tsquery`` can be used.
 The main caveat might be that each term is linked with ``&`` in